 Grey Nurse Sharks

-Due to the false notion that Grey Nurse Sharks were man eaters in the 1950’s, they were viciously hunted and there is now an estimated population of only 1,000 Grey Nurse Sharks left on Australia’s east coast.
-This is one of our most threatened marine species and we proudly support the research through the use of Croc One to understand their breeding patterns.
+Due to the false notion that grey nurse sharks were man eaters in the 1950's, they were viciously hunted leaving an estimated population of 1,500 individuals on Australia's east coast.
+As one of the most threatened marine species, we are proud to support UQ's research to understand more about their breeding patterns through the use of Croc One.